OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

 The **SetCustomProperty** method starts by setting up some internal variables.
-Next, it examines the information about the property, and creates a new <span sdata="cer" target="T:DocumentFormat.OpenXml.CustomProperties.CustomDocumentProperty"><span class="nolink">CustomDocumentProperty</span></span> based on the parameters that you have specified.
-The code also maintains a variable named <span class="code">propSet</span> to indicate whether it successfully created the new property object.
-This code verifies the type of the property value, and then converts the input to the correct type, setting the appropriate property of the <span class="keyword">CustomDocumentProperty</span> object.
+Next, it examines the information about the property, and creates a new [CustomDocumentProperty](https://msdn.microsoft.com/library/office/documentformat.openxml.customproperties.customdocumentproperty.aspx) based on the parameters that you have specified.
+The code also maintains a variable named **propSet** to indicate whether it successfully created the new property object.
+This code verifies the type of the property value, and then converts the input to the correct type, setting the appropriate property of the **CustomDocumentProperty** object.

 > [!NOTE]
 > The **CustomDocumentProperty** type works much like a VBA Variant type.
 It maintains separate placeholders as properties for the various types of data it might contain.